beatlabs/ergo/readme.md

 $ ./ergo -directory path-to-repo -branches 'qabranch,productionbranch,mybranch,yourbranch'
 ```

-# Configuration
+# Usage
 ```
+ergo is a tool that aims to help the daily workflow

+Usage:
+  ergo [flags]
-$ ergo -h
+  ergo [command]

-Usage of ergo:
-  -baseBranch string
+Available Commands:
+  deploy      Deploy base branch to target branches draft       Create a draft release on github comparing one target branch with the base branch help        Help about any command status      Print the status of branches compared to baseBranch version     Print the version of ergo

+Flags:
-    	Base branch for the comparison. (default "master") -branches string
+      --baseBranch string   Base branch for the comparison.
-    	Comma separated list of branches
+      --branches string     Comma separated list of branches --detail              Print commits in detail
-  -directory string
-    	Location to store or retrieve from the repo -repoUrl string
+      --directory string    Location to store or retrieve from the repo (default ".")
+  -h, --help                help for ergo
-    	git repo Url. ssh and https supported
+      --repoUrl string      git repo Url. ssh and https supported --skipFetch           Skip fetch.
-  -skipFetch
-    	Skip fetch.
 When set you may not be up to date with remote

+Use "ergo [command] --help" for more information about a command.
 ```